-We were eating an Italian meat stew and got talking about how other countries’ versions – boeuf Bourgignon…goulash…Lancashire hot pot…. and then on to carbonades Flamandes.
-Or rather, Vlaamse Karbonaden bearing in mind that ‘Flamandes’ means Flemish – so rather than coming from the French-speaking part of Belgium, it comes from Flemish part (probably Ghent) which borders with The Netherlands.
+We were eating an Italian meat stew and got talking about other countries’ versions – boeuf Bourgignon…goulash…Lancashire hot pot…. and then on to carbonades Flamandes.
+Or rather, Vlaamse Karbonaden bearing in mind that ‘Flamandes’ means Flemish – so rather than coming from the French-speaking part of Belgium, this particular meat stew comes from the Flemish part (Ghent to be precise) which borders with The Netherlands.

 Our dinner companions explained that carbonades Flamandes gets its identity from the beer used in the dish.